EveryAspekt/bellabeat-smart-device-analysis/README.md

 The Fitbit dataset was provided as multiple CSV files containing daily, hourly, and minute-level fitness tracking data from 30 users.

+The raw data was distributed across two collection periods:

+- March 12, 2016 – April 11, 2016
+- April 12, 2016 – May 12, 2016

+Files representing the same metric were provided separately for each collection period and were later combined during data preparation to create a continuous observation window.
 The primary datasets used in this analysis were:

 | Dataset | Description | Key Fields |